thatmartinlau/FoodSaver/Progress Reports/fannyscherer.md

 Week 2:

 Watched and followed many online tutorials to figure out the way Qt designer works.
 Nothing really worked and we could not figure out how to make a basic switch between pages.

+Week 3:

+We moved on to using Figma to make the visual design, spent the monday session debriefing how we would make the layouts and started working on the design.
+Spent the thursday session working on the design, and kept working on it over the weekend.

+Week 4:

+We finalized a basic draft of the Figma design but realized it wouod take too much time before getting to C++ code by using sigma.
+We thus decided to move away from Figma and divided the pages amongst ourselves.
+I will be in charge of the Sign in and Login pages.
+We decided to use only Qt qml files to make things easier.
+During the thursday session I started working on it.